 Ultimately, whether you’re in SE or SD, your focus remains on crafting solutions that enhance user experience and satisfaction while adhering to best practices in software design and implementation.

-The Role of Se in the Software Lifecycle
+The Role of SE in the Software Lifecycle

 Software engineering (SE) plays a crucial role in the software lifecycle, guiding projects from initial concept to final deployment and beyond.